 Its importance lies in its physical fabric but also in what it has witnessed and what it represents.

 Peter Street, site of the Peterloo Massacre where the Free Trade Hall now stands, Manchester

-In August 1819 dozens of peaceful protestors were killed and hundreds injured at what became known as the Peterloo Massacre.
+In August 1819 fifteen peaceful protestors were killed and hundreds injured at what became known as the Peterloo Massacre.
 That day a huge crowd of people poured into Manchester's St Peter's Fields to hear the orator Henry Hunt speak at what was supposed to be a peaceful rally calling for political reform and better representation in parliament.

 The procession of men, women and children heading for this part of Manchester, which was then open fields, was accompanied by bands playing music and people dancing alongside.
 The crowd was so determined to prove their peaceful intentions that they banned anything that could be construed as a weapon and people left their walking sticks behind in pubs along the way to the rally.
 But local magistrates feared the crowd was not peaceful and instead had violent, revolutionary intentions, so they sent in armed forces to disperse them.

 People who were already cramped, tired and hot panicked as the soldiers rode in, and several were crushed as they tried to escape.
 The first to die was a baby, trampled under horses' hooves.
 A further 14 people were killed, whilst more than 650 were injured.

 Despite huge public sympathy for the victims, and horror expressed at the way it was handled, the government responded by cracking down on reform.
 Peterloo was one of the bloodiest clashes in British political history and remains a key moment in the history of democracy because it allowed the reformers to gain the moral high ground.
 The events of that day prompted John Edward Taylor, a 28-year-old Manchester businessman and witness to the massacre, to start his own paper and campaign for reform.
 This was the Manchester Guardian, now known simply as The Guardian.